xiam/go-playground/README.md

 ## Too complicated, I just came here for the live examples

-If you're only insterested on embedding Go examples that run on the official Go Playground sandbox you can start coding something based on this snippet:
+If you're only insterested on embedding Go examples that run on the official Go Playground sandbox you can start coding something based on this snippet which just works:

 ```html
 <!DOCTYPE html>